hubtub2/ha_custom_components/eta/README.md

     scan_interval: 60
 ```

 Restart your home assistant.

-Done.
+Because literally everything that is measureable is added as entity, it is recommended to disable every measure, and then reenable every measure that is needed!.